 Income for your child care center comes from the parents.
 As you know, one of your biggest challenges is collecting payments in a timely manner.
 Parents often have problems making ends meet, which may cause them to avoid their monthly bills.
 Continue reading

 By creating policies (and adhering to them) you can avoid a lot of late payment situations.
 For example, charge a late payment fee and stick to it.
-To make sure parents know your policies, post them in a conspicuous place or give them a handout.
+To make sure parents know your policies, post them in an obvious place or give them a handout.
 Be aggressive about collecting on time.
 If you’re passive, you will have delinquent accounts.
-Continue reading